Revenues were up 8% while earnings and dividends per share were up 13%, continuing the company’s long track record of impressive results.

 By the end of 2017, results from the turnaround plan were minimal.
 The number of meals served had gone up, but revenues from the restaurant business were down, and good results from pubs and airport concessions were not enough to offset the decline.

-Management continued to execute on the turnaround plan throughout 2018 and like-for-like sales continued to fall.
+Management continued to execute the turnaround plan throughout 2018 and like-for-like sales continued to fall.
 With ongoing cost pressures and a focus on value (i.e. lower prices), margins were squeezed and profits remained at less than half their 2015 highs.

 Despite all the hard work, it looked like the turnaround plan was not working.